 The slightly lean mixtures will always give the highest efficiency of combustion hence the maximum temperature of the flame is higher.

 It should not be used for joining of highly reactive metals like aluminum, magnesium, etc because the excess supply of oxygen from oxygen cylinder may cause to leave the same amount of free oxygen in the flame which will be observed by the reactive metal and produces oxides.

 This method can be used for joining of brass pieces.

-During joining of brass workpieces, the free oxygen present in the flame will be combining with the same quantity of zinc present in the weld pool and produces zinc oxide also called tenuous oxide.
+During the joining of brass workpieces, the free oxygen present in the flame will be combining with the same quantity of zinc present in the weld pool and produces zinc oxide also called tenuous oxide.

 This tenuous oxide is floating on the weld pool and it is not allowing the remaining zinc to evaporate.

 Inner Cone is in between 2N to 3N.